Executive Branch (club): Reception

 This Executive Branch club isn't just an insult to the working class.
 It's a vivid, grotesque portrait of ruling billionaires focused on totally enriching themselves and neglecting our nation. [...]
 This excess reminds me of the disgusting behavior of the emperor Nero, who rightly has been relegated to the dustbin of history.

 The club has drawn comparisons to the former Trump International Hotel in Washington, D.C., where Donald Trump conducted meetings with business executives and foreign officials from 2017 to 2022.
-People said that Trump was "expected" to appear at the Executive Branch from time to time.
+People said Trump was "expected" to appear at the Executive Branch from time to time.
 The Trump International Hotel and events surrounding it were controversial over the course of Trump's first presidency and the topic was a subject of investigation by the House Oversight Committee during the 2019 impeachment inquiry.
-A reporter for The Independent said that the venue was "discreet and guarded" compared to the Trump International Hotel, and that as a result any visits there "would potentially be shrouded in mystery and rife with speculation."
+A reporter for The Independent said the venue was "discreet and guarded" compared to the Trump International Hotel, and that as a result, any visits there "would potentially be shrouded in mystery and rife with speculation."